-The EdTech Team and ITS work collaboratively to support UTHSC students.
+The EdTech Team is part of the UTHSC ITS organization and works collaboratively with other ITS teams to support the UTHSC community.
 Our goal is to make your use of technology convenient and productive.
-We are here to answer any of your technology-related questions and assist you in accessing the technology resources available to you as a UT student.
+We are here to answer any of your technology-related questions and assist you in accessing the technology resources available to you.